Senths02/portfolio/src/content/watch-party-data.md

 ### Defining the task and success criteria
 >Access to the Data Pod needed to be clearer in the navigation without deterring watch party users.

 Criteria for success included increased usage and understanding of the technology.
-Clearer access should also increase relevant insight to meet project objectives.
+Clearer access would also increase relevant insight to meet project objectives.

-The upcoming research would allow us to gauge the response to inform the live experience.
+The upcoming research would allow us to gauge the response, to inform the live experience.

 ![Clear Data Pod proposition](images/watch-party-data/navigation_challenge.png)